Kelvin Avon: Biography

-In 2009, Kelvin moved to Hong Kong, where he had once lived as a teenager to expand his scope and merge his influences from the West and the East.
+In 2009, Avon moved to Hong Kong, where he had once lived as a teenager to expand his scope and merge his influences from the West and the East.
 He started his company MoFo Music Ltd and within 2 years MoFo became one of the most sought out production companies in the Greater China region producing the biggest names in Chinese Pop music such as Joey Yung (容祖兒), Van Ness Wu (吳建豪), Sandy Lam (林憶蓮), Nicholas Tse (謝霆鋒), Eason Chan (陳奕迅), and many more.

 By 2016 MoFo Music had produced over 20 Number 1 hits across the region and over 8 Top Ten Albums.
 In 2014, MoFo expanded into management by signing their first artist Tien.
-In Tien, Kelvin saw the future of China Popstars, the first bi-lingual international star to come out of Greater China and to sell and perform across both markets.
+In Tien, Avon saw the future of China Popstars, the first bi-lingual international star to come out of Greater China and to sell and perform across both markets.
 Tien exploded on the scene with her performances on China's Music Show ‘Singer’ coming second only to Jessie J in her first performance.
 Tien quickly became one of the most exciting new artists winning 'Best New Artist' (Guang`dong Radio & TV Awards) and accumulating 1.2 million fans within 3 months on Weibo.
 Her latest single released in November 2018 for the Hollywood (STX/Hua Yi) movie ‘Adrift’ went to number 9 on the QQ Music Chart.

-In an industry that is still relatively unfamiliar to outsiders, Kelvin has become a very unique fixture in the scene, as one of the first Western Producers to 'break' the China Music scene.
+In an industry that is still relatively unfamiliar to outsiders, Avon has become a unique fixture in the scene, as one of the first Western Producers to 'break' the China Music scene.
 Having success where many labels have still not managed to break their new artists.

 Building on this success, in October 2018 MoFo Music partnered with Metronumm Music from the US, the publishing company of long-term songwriting collaborator Curtis Richardson (Rihanna, J-Lo, Girls Generation, David Guetta, SHINee).
 MoFo and Metronumm now have one of the most exciting and diverse catalog of songs in the region as well as bringing through many new writers and producers.